 Attraction Type: Prehistoric Site - Cross

-Location: Access by footpath through Penhale Sands.
-The easiest path leads from a layby on the minor road between Perranporth and the hamlet ofd Mount.
+Location: Access by a footpath through Penhale Sands.
+The easiest path leads from a layby on the minor road between Perranporth and the hamlet of Mount.
 The closest post code for satnavs is TR4 9PN.

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 St Piran's Old Church - 0 miles (Historic Church)

 St Piran's Oratory - 0.2 miles (Historic Church)

 Cubert, St Cubert's Church - 1.2 miles (Historic Church)

 Holywell Bay Fun Park - 1.4 miles (Family Attraction)